 Wimbledon: Good Risk Management

-It would be an understatement to say that Wimbledon was a step ahead of the rest of the world.
+It would be an understatement to say that Wimbledon was a step ahead of the rest of the world in terms of undertaking risk analysis.
 This was tremendous foresight that could have only been realized through detailed analysis and thoughtful planning; planning that did not happen implicitly.

 What is a Risk Management Plan?